The Arrow #201

 A recent study published in Science suggests that humans may have developed multiple copies of the gene for amylase — an enzyme that’s the first step in starch digestion — over 800,000 years ago, long before the agricultural revolution.
 This genetic change could have helped us adapt to eating starchy foods.

 Humans do indeed sport multiple genes that code for amylase.
 Amylase breaks down complex carbs to simple carbs, allowing for better digestion.
-There are amylase enzyme in both the mouth (the salivary glands, actually) and the pancreas.
+There are amylase enzymes in both the mouth (the salivary glands, actually) and the pancreas.
 You can see how the amylases in your mouth work if you chew something carby, but not sweet.
 Say, a saltine cracker.
 If you bite off a piece and start to chew it, you will notice it becomes sweet.
 That’s your salivary amylase breaking down the carb in the cracker and turning it into a simple sugar.

 The article makes much of this discovery because agriculture didn’t come on the scene until ~10,000 years ago (no one is certain of an actual date, but probably about the thousand years ago give or take a few thousand).